 Figure 1.
 Examples of the determination of developmental delay zone (DDZ), localization degree (LD) and relaxed localization degree (RLD) for the distributions of three characteristics.
 The vertical lines show the octile points.
 The blue points show the characteristic values that belong to VPIs with the normal NDO, while the red points show the characteristic values that belong to VPIs with the delayed NDO.
 In the case of NAA/Cho measured in parietal white matter on the right side (PWMR), there are also two green diamond points and one magenta point that show the characteristic values that belong to VPIs with the delayed NDO.
-The green points show the characteristic values that do not belong to the corresponding DDZ, but are still located in the corresponding DDRZ, whereas the magenta point shows the characteristic value that is outside of the corresponding DDCRZ, and therefore, the characteristic NAA/Cho (PWMR) has NC=1.
+The green points show the characteristic values that do not belong to the corresponding DDZ but are still located in the corresponding DDRZ, whereas the magenta point shows the characteristic value that is outside of the corresponding DDCRZ, and therefore, the characteristic NAA/Cho (PWMR) has NC=1.